 Colorado, Gunnison and Rio Grande Rivers

-Past studies show that giant stoneflies, a large aquatic invertebrate, serve as a primary food source for trout in Colorado rivers where they occur.
+Past studies show that giant stoneflies (also known as salmonflies or willow flies), serve as a primary food source for trout in Colorado rivers where they occur.
+They live as aquatic larvae in rivers for 3-4 years before emerging as winged adults in June to mate and die.
 Their large and synchronous emergence produces some of the best fishing of the year and is eagerly anticipated by many anglers.
 The species' high densities and large size also make them important in the flow of energy and nutrients between aquatic and riparian systems.
-Although giant stoneflies can exist at extremely high numbers in certain locations, the density and range of this species has decreased in some places —most likely in association with changes in stream flows and physical aquatic habitat.
+Although giant stoneflies can exist at extremely high numbers in certain locations, the density and range of this species has decreased in some places most likely in association with changes in stream flows and physical aquatic habitat.

-Therefore, CPW researchers are working to determine the influence of physical habitat conditions on giant stonefly density in an effort to identify limiting factors and reasons for the species' decline.
-To do so, researchers will compare the habitat and ecological characteristics of various study sites with differing giant stonefly densities in rivers where they are currently plentiful and areas where their numbers are reduced.
+CPW completed a project to determine the influence of physical stream habitat on giant stonefly density in an effort to identify limiting factors and reasons for the species' decline.
+To do so, CPW researchers estimated stonefly density at 16 sites on three rivers; the Gunnison, the Colorado, and the Rio Grande and measured habitat variables at each site.

-The results of this study will be used to inform management and restoration activities, as well as to identify sites for giant stonefly re-introductions.
+The results of this study indicate that giant stoneflies prefer riffle habitat with low fine sediment, larger sized cobble and low levels of cobble embeddedness.
+This information will be used to inform management and restoration activities, as well as to identify sites for giant stonefly re-introductions.
 By maintaining and restoring giant stonefly populations, wildlife managers can protect an important part of native aquatic ecosystems and improve river fisheries for Colorado's anglers.